miku/aboutgo/topics/everyday/testing/README.md

 # Testing Go Code

 Here, we focus on unit tests.
+Go provides a basic testing framework out of the box.
+It lacks features, for example assertions - which is partly explained [in the FAQ](https://golang.org/doc/faq#testing_framework):

+> Go's standard testing package makes it easy to write unit tests, but it lacks
+> features provided in other language's testing frameworks such as assertion
+> functions.

+## File naming convention

 If you have a file `readerutil.go`, put tests into `readerutil_test.go`.
 The `go test` command will find these files automatically.